-9 Power Supply Recommendation
+9 Power Supply Recommendations

-The devices are designed to operate from an input voltage supply range between 4.5 V and 60 V. If the input supply is located more than a few inches from the TPS54560B-Q1 converter additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
-An electrolytic capacitor with a value of 100 μ F is a typical choice.
+The device is designed to operate from an input voltage supply range between 4.5 V and 60 V. This input supply should be well regulated.
+If the input supply is located more than a few inches from the TPS54360 converter additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
+An electrolytic capacitor with a value of $100~\mu F$ is a typical choice